XRPL-Utilities

 3. 3.
 Server verifies, looks up the domain or owner, then settles.
 Returns 200 with the JSON and a PAYMENT-RESPONSE header.

-Or skip the integration: call xrpl_trust_list_domains, xrpl_trust_get_domain, xrpl_trust_credential_issuers, or xrpl_trust_recent_events from any MCP client (Claude Desktop etc.) via @xrpl-utilities/mcp or the hosted endpoint at mcp.xrpl-utilities.io/mcp.
-Same x402 model, just wrapped as MCP tools.
+Or skip the integration: call any tool above from an MCP client (Claude Desktop etc.) via @xrpl-utilities/mcp or the hosted endpoint at mcp.xrpl-utilities.io/mcp.
+Free tools work without a payment header; paid tools use the same x402 model wrapped as MCP arguments.

 # pip install x402-xrpl